musana/LLMobile/README.md

 By incorporating this tool into their development workflows, businesses can build security directly into their app development process, minimizing the chances of a breach while maintaining agile development practices.

-## Final words
-This LLM-based mobile security vulnerability scanner represents the next step in ensuring the integrity and security of mobile applications.
-By leveraging the power of advanced machine learning techniques, this tool not only detects traditional vulnerabilities but also identifies complex risks that would otherwise go unnoticed.
-Its integration with CI/CD pipelines ensures that security is maintained throughout the development lifecycle, providing businesses with a robust and scalable solution to mobile application security.

 ## Flow Chart of LLMobile